-THERMOFORMING – will the piece need to be made out of one solid continuous piece, like a skylight.
+THERMOFORMING – Will the piece need to be made out of one solid continuous piece, like a skylight?

 - Stage 3 (E-3) is our standard fabricated edge finish.
 This includes removing the rough saw tooth marks and replacing it with finer tool marks, then finally applying a glossy look.
 This improves the edge clarity and overall cosmetics of the piece to look finished.

-RADIUS CORNERS – have the square corners cut off to a specified radius of your choosing.
+RADIUS CORNERS – Have the square corners cut off to a specified radius of your choosing.

-SCREW HOLES – know the size of screw you will be using including the style or just bring in a sample.
+SCREW HOLES – Know the size of screw you will be using including the style or just bring in a sample.
 Will you need countersinks drilled, what is the screw’s shank diameter, do we need to add threads into the plastic?

 *Due to the thickness of material, indicate: